zuplo/docs/docs/articles/log-plugins.md

 ## Log Fields

-Below is a list of the default fields that are sent with log messages.
-Do note, that the names of these fields may differ depending on your logger as we follow the conventions of each log service.
+Below is a list of the default fields that are sent with log messages. don'te, that the names of these fields may differ depending on your logger as we follow the conventions of each log service.
 So `environmentType` may be `environmentType`, `environment_type`, or `environment-type`.
 See the specific